microsoft/terminal/doc/specs/#4999 - Improved keyboard handling in Conpty.md

 terminal to the client app via conpty.
 This isn't supposed to be a \*nix terminal compatible communication, it's supposed to be fundamentally Win32-like.

 Keys that we definitely need to support, that don't have unique VT sequences:
 * <kbd>Ctrl+Space</kbd> ([#879], [#2865])
 * <kbd>Shift+Enter</kbd> ([#530])
 * <kbd>Ctrl+Break</kbd> ([#1119])
 * <kbd>Ctrl+Alt+?</kbd> ([#3079])
 * <kbd>Ctrl</kbd>, <kbd>Alt</kbd>, <kbd>Shift</kbd>,  (without another keydown/up) ([#3608], [#4334], [#4446])

+> 👉 NOTE: There are actually 5 types of events that can all be encoded as an
+> `INPUT_RECORD`.
+This spec primarily focuses on the encoding of
+> `KEY_EVENT_RECORD`s.
+It is left as a Future Consideration to add support for
+> the other types of `INPUT_RECORD` as other sequences, which could be done
+> trivially similarly to the following proposal.

 ## Solution Design